BlogGLP-1Living with Diabetes: How a GLP-1 Can Help Your Health

 Finding the right path for you

-If you have type 2 diabetes and are interested in exploring whether semaglutide is a good choice, the best place to start is to have a discussion with a doctor.
+If you have type 2 diabetes and are interested in exploring whether GLP-1 is a good choice, the best place to start is to have a discussion with a doctor.
 You and your doctor can talk about the various medication options that are available for those in your situation and discuss next steps.
-There are some common reasons to not to take semaglutide, including if you have:
+There are some common reasons to not to take GLP-1, including if you have:

 • Pancreatitis